avisaxena33/HackILL2019/README.md

 # Math Jam
 Inspired by the growing popuarity of battle royales, our team decided to put together an educational battle royale-esque game.
 Relying on the entertaining aspect of games and the intense atmosphere the battle royale genre creates, our project aims to bring a fun factor into studying.
-Our end goal is to have young kids develop greater math skills through a mix of competition and play, targeting kids who are academically disinterested.
+Our end goal is to have kids, especially those who are academically disinterested, develop greater math skills through a mix of competition and play.
 ## Getting Started
 To begin playing, you must install 2 frameworks and a library.
-Follow the intstructions listed below to start playing Math Jam.
+Follow the instructions listed below to start playing Math Jam.
 ### Prerequisites
 1. node.js
 2. express.js